Australia women's national field hockey team: Alyson Annan

 Alyson Annan is also one of more prominent figures in the history of the Hockeyroos.
-Annan debuted in the Australian side at the age of 18 and became renowned for her prowess in front of goal, scoring 166 goals during her career.
+She debuted in the Australian side at the age of 18 and became renowned for her prowess in front of goal, scoring 166 goals during her career.
 She was widely regarded as the sharpest shooter in international women's hockey during the 1990s which was acknowledged when she won the World Hockey Player of the Year in 1999.
-Annan represented Australia 228 times, and was part of the 1996 and 2000 Olympic Gold Medal-winning teams.
-Annan remains the Hockeyroos highest goal scorer.
+Annan represented Australia 228 times, and was part of the 1996 and 2000 Olympic gold medal-winning teams.
+She remains the Hockeyroos highest goal scorer.

 Nikki Hudson

 As a highly recognised Hockeyroo, Nikki Hudson has become one of the most identifiable Australian athletes.
 Retiring in 2009, the striker was formerly the highest capped player in the history of the Hockeyroos, finishing on 303 games (at the time, being the only Hockeyroo to play over 300 games).
 Since her debut in 1993 at the age of 17, Hudson scored 99 goals in international competition.
 In 2008, she played in her third successive Olympic Games.